 If you have a writing business, you work with others.

 - Other writers…

 Trello makes it easy to keep track of projects and people.
 You can communicate with your clients and colleagues right within Trello boards and cards.

-As the holiday shopping and party season gears up, you’re making plans for 2020.
+Do you find it challenging to keep track of your goals?
 You’re scheduling projects, clients, and marketing.
 If you’re a self-publishing author, you’re also scheduling publishing dates.

 Trello can help, ensuring that nothing falls through the cracks.